Yoko Tsuno: Monya

 Monya is a fourteen-year-old time traveler from 3872, whom Yoko meets during the events described in La Spirale du temps.
 After changing history during this adventure, Monya is unable to return to her native time.
 She is adopted by Yoko's cousin and the two girls become fast friends.
 With the help of Monya's time machine, the translateur, Yoko and her friends undertake several time-travelling adventures.

 Emilia

 A spirited fourteen-year-old girl of Scottish-Russian descent, who appears in the series as of Le Septième Code.
 While she is not a skilled violin player as her mother was (and wanted her daughter to be), she demonstrates a natural aptitude for piloting.
 In La Servante de Lucifer, she is also revealed to have some latent telepathic talent.

 Myna and Angela

 Two female Vinean nursery androids.
 While Myna is an older construct from before the Vinean exodus (Les Exilés de Kifa), Angela was built as a gift for Morning Dew based on a children's book Morning Dew had left behind during a previous visit on Vinea (La Servante de Lucifer).

+Akina

+A benevolent artificial intelligence which was once the controlling element in a spacecraft owned by Gobol, the antagonist of Les Exilés de Kifa.
+When Yoko uses the ship to escape Kifa, the AI accepts her as her new master after Yoko christens her with the first name (of an old school rival) that comes into her mind.
+A copy of Akina accompanies Yoko in subsequent stories, stored in a hand computer.